bmiller42/SETeams/testing.md

 You should see the app start up in the emulation device.

+If you update code pressing r twice quickly on your keyboard while emulator is selected will update the app.

 If you have a better process for running app on emulation device let me know.